Writing the perfect Google advert takes time, creativity, and countless hours for testing.

 - Keep friction low.
 If links within your ad are broken, you’ll create friction in the path to conversion.
 Knowing if links are not working can help create a more seamless experience.

-Google Ads suggestions are a reminder that ad performance isn’t necessarily about spending more money; the key to conversion is building a smarter advertising strategy.
+Google Ads optimization score is a reminder that ad performance isn’t necessarily about spending more money; the key to conversion is building a smarter advertising strategy and better ads.

-With Google Ads suggestions, advertise smarter, not harder.
+With Google Ads Optimization score, advertise smarter, not harder.